-If you’ve ever wanted to control a sea creature (cos who hasn’t, let’s be honest), Android 8.0 Oreo’s Easter egg will let you fulfil your dreams.
-Once you tap the Android version several times, you’re greeted by a big O-that-looks-nothing-like-an-Oreo.
-After a long-press, an ocean scene and a cute little octopus show up on screen.
-You can watch him float or grab him and move him around.
-Rotating the screen changes the size of the Android Oreoctopus, but his true destiny has not yet been revealed…
+If you’ve ever wanted to control a sea creature (who hasn’t, let’s be honest), Android 8.0 Oreo’s Easter egg let you fulfil your dreams.
+Once you tapped the Android version several times, you were greeted by a big O-that-looked-nothing-like-an-Oreo.
+After a long-press, an ocean scene and a cute little octopus showed up on screen.
+You could watch him float or grab him and move him around.
+Rotating the screen changed the size of the Android Oreoctopus, but his true destiny has not yet been revealed.

 Android 9.0 Pie

 Android Pie continued the push that was first started in Oreo to take Android mainstream, rehabilitating the operating system’s reputation for being too complex for average users.